 Our stay at The Grand Moon Palace had totally exceeded my expectations, and the service we received from every single member of staff was amazing.
 They really do work exceptionally hard to make sure that you have the best vacation.
 Hopefully we won’t leave it another 17 years until we return to Mexico.

-How much was our holiday to The Grand Moon Palace ?
+How much was our holiday to the Moon Palace ?

 We booked our holiday back in September 2017 and we visited from the 25th August to the 1st September 2018.
 Thomas Cook is the only UK tour operator who offer The Grand Moon Palace, so after getting a quote of over 5k from them, I decided to book our holiday separately.
 We paid £1800 for our swim up suite direct with The Grand, and our flights were £2300 with British Airways, flying back Premium Economy.
 As our flights were indirect, we had to book a taxi between Heathrow and Gatwick which was £142 return.
 For everything that The Grand offers, I was exceptionally happy with what we paid for our Summer holiday.